Batanes | Sabtang Island Complete Attractions Guide

 San Vicente Ferrer Church

 From 1785 to 1956, the church dedicated to San Vicente Ferrer battled with episodes of earthquakes, typhoons & uprisings.
-The church made of lime & stone still stands to this day & a favorite rendezvous by locals especially at sundown.
+The church made of limestone still stands to this day & has always been the everyone’s favourite sunset rendezvous.

 If south Batan has Honesty Store, Sabtang Island has Conscience Store.
-Its name says it all — get what you find & just leave your payment.
-No one’s watching after it but remember, God is their CCTV.
+The name says it all — get what you find, leave your payment or collect your change.
+No one’s watching you except God as their CCTV.

 Visitors rarely visit this spot on top of the hill because the trekking trail is quite difficult.
 But if you’d persevere, you’ll be rewarded with a differently beautiful aerial view of the town & the nearby islands.